We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 First, you can go directly to your health insurance company’s website and log in.
 On the website, you should be able to access information about what your health insurance plan covers and what type of costs you can expect for therapy, such as a copay.

-If you want to speak to someone directly, you can always call the toll-free number on the back of your insurance card.
+If you want to speak with someone directly, you can always call the toll-free number on the back of your insurance card.
 This way, you can get the most accurate information about whether you’ll be able to have therapeutic services covered, what you need to do to have them covered, and what out-of-pocket costs you should expect.

 Finally, if you’re insured through your employer, you can also contact your company’s human resources (HR) department directly for more information on what mental health services your plan offers.